 For new users, there's a downside – the learning curve is too steep.
-But if you know the ropes in video editing, it shouldn't be too much trouble.
+But if you know the ropes in movie editing, it shouldn't be too much trouble.

 You can download Final Cut Pro X from the Mac App Store for $299.99.